benmwebb/dopewars/README.md

 ## Windows installation

-dopewars now compiles as a console or regular application under Win32 (XP or later).
+dopewars now compiles as a console or regular application under Win32 (Windows 7 or later).
 Almost all functionality of the standard Unix binary is retained;
 for example, all of the same command line switches are supported.
 However, for convenience, the configuration file is the more Windows-friendly "dopewars-config.txt".